 Traps only Catch Adults

 Flea traps won’t catch 100% of adults in the environment.
 According to one source, typical commercial flea traps capture about 12% of adult fleas.
-However, a trap manufacturer claims as many as 95% of fleas are captured.
+However, a trap manufacturer claims that as many as 95% are captured.
 Two factors that greatly increase attraction are intermittent light and green light.
 When a trap employs these features, it’ll capture up to 86% of adult fleas in a room.